 •Don’t have positive adult influences.
 Teens who come from broken or abusive homes are rarely aware of the consequences of drug abuse.
 Additionally, teens who grew up around family or caretakers who abused drugs are far more likely to continue the cycle of abuse in their own lives.

-Educating Teens on Drug and Alcohol Risks
+Educating Teens on Alcohol and Other Drug Risks

 The teenage brain is in a state of rapid development, which can lead to erratic behavior.
 Research suggests the human brain isn’t completely mature until 25 years old, and the most dramatic changes in growth happen during adolescence.
 Because of this, teens aren’t always mentally equipped to make the best decisions about their health and future.